 For example, with a 401(k), you may be able to keep 20 percent of an employer’s contributions after a year, but you’ll have to work another year to get an additional 20 percent and so on until you are fully vested.
 Pensions are structured a bit differently, with benefits usually becoming available after five years of service.

 If you’re about to reach a vesting milestone that will allow you to keep more, or all, of your employer’s retirement fund contributions and pension benefits, it may be worth it to wait before you leave your job.

-Those with babies, take note: It’s never too early to think about college.
+Those with young children, take note: It’s never too early to think about college.
 But financial advisers strongly recommend that you still make saving for retirement your first priority.

 “A secure financial future is vital,” says Bruce McClary, spokesman for the National Foundation for Credit Counseling.
 “It’s up to you to provide the majority of funding to get you through your golden years.
 No one else is going to do that.”

-A state-sponsored 529 plan is a great way for parents to save for education, McClary says.
-A 529 plan, so-called because it is authorized by Section 529 of the federal tax code, is a tax-advantaged savings plan for a public, in-state school.
+A 529 plan is a great way for parents to save for education, McClary says.
+A 529 plan — so-called because it is authorized by Section 529 of the federal tax code — is a tax-advantaged savings plan for a college education or tuition at any elementary or secondary school.